 9292 is the leading public transit app in the Netherlands.
 Operating throughout the country, the app lets you plan your journey whether you’re taking a train, bus, tram, or even ferry.
 It also allows you to stay up-to-date with the latest travel news and disruptions, check ticket prices, and discover all your Dutch transit options.

 These days, the number of passwords and usernames we all have to remember can feel overwhelming.
 From logging into your social media accounts to accessing important government forms and information, it can quickly get confusing.
-But what if there was one simple app to log in to all official government websites and some other important ones, too?
+But with these simple apps to log in to all official government websites, you can have all your vital data within reach.

-Well, DigID is just that.
+DigiD is essential for keeping track of your Dutch admin.
 Short for digital identification, the app is linked to your citizen number (BSN) and allows you to access a wide range of Dutch organizations in seconds; from the Dutch tax authorities and local government services to pension funds and health insurance companies.
 It takes a while to set up, however, it is well worth it in the long run.

 For many expats arriving in the Netherlands, the prospect of learning the local language can be daunting.
-But picking up Dutch is not only a great way to feel integrated into your new home, it also has a lot of everyday benefits.
-Whether you’re reading your latest utility bill, navigating the metro, or simply shopping for groceries, knowing some Dutch is essential.
+But picking up the Dutch language is not only a great way to feel integrated into your new home – it also has a lot of everyday benefits.
+Whether you’re reading your latest utility bill, navigating the metro, or simply buying the essentials, knowing some Dutch is essential.

 Babbel is a language learning app that can help you get to grips with Dutch in an easy, manageable way.
 Its range of online and in-app Dutch courses can help take your language skills to the next level and beyond.
 What’s more, courses are prepared by professionals so you know you’ll get the right tuition on the app wherever you are.

 We’ve all been there.
-We’re at a busy restaurant with friends and it’s time to pay the check.
+You’re at a busy restaurant after eating some Dutch food with friends and it’s time to pay the check.
 Only there’s a group of you and painstakingly going through every item will add another hour or so to the evening.
-Thankfully, modern technology means that there’s now an app that makes splitting checks and paying back friends a lot easier.
+Thankfully, there are apps that make splitting checks and paying back friends a whole lot easier.

 Tikkie is one of the most popular apps in the Netherlands and makes payment requests and bank transfers a whole lot easier.
 You can send payment requests via WhatsApp and send money to your friends with the touch of a button.
 You don’t need to download Tikkie to receive a payment request but you’ll soon find it makes socializing with friends in the Netherlands a whole lot easier.